playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 Here, we're telling each respective framework to log the value of `dateStr` to the console once the component is rendered for the first time.

-> Wait, "for the first time"?
+> Wait, "for the first time?"

 Yup!
-React, Angular and Vue all are capable of updating (or "re-rendering") when they need to.
+React, Angular, and Vue all are capable of updating (or "re-rendering") when they need to.

 For example, let's say you want to show `dateStr` to a user, but then later in the day, the time switches over.
 While you'd have to handle the code to keep track of the time, **the respective framework would notice that you've modified the values of `dateStr` and re-render the component to display the new value**.